 The Quad Cities Chamber is a catalyst for policy advocacy at the local, state and federal level.
 With 85% of our membership having 50 employees or less, advocacy is a critical resource that we offer to our members.
-Our goal is to create and maintain a business friendly environment in which our economy can grow with a focus on our core industries: advanced metals and materials, agricultural innovation, corporate operations and support, defense, and logistics.
+We are committed to advocating public policies that enhance our economic competitiveness, increase investment, and benefit our members and communities.

 Public Policy Advocate

 An opportunity for members to make an impact on our region by advocating for legislation and policy that will enhance our economic competitiveness, increase investment, and benefit our members.

 As a Public Policy Advocate, you'll receive additional updates from our government affairs team informing you of timely opportunities to communicate with policy decision-makers.
 You can choose which and how many things you want to engage in, making this a great way to get involved whether you are completely new to politics or a seasoned pro!
 If you're interested in becoming a Public Policy Advocate, contact Tyler Power, Manager, Government Affairs.

 The Business Advocacy Council is an advisory committee that assists the Chamber Board and staff in understanding the interests of our members, and provides direction and oversight of the Chamber’s public policy efforts.
 Here is a list of members:

 Lori Bippus, Deere & Company

 Doug House, Indiana Illinois Iowa Foundation for Fair Contracting

 Nasreen Kahn, The Vault Beauty Lounge & Urban Retreat

 Natalie Linville-Mass, Media Link Inc.